xyzlat/herbie/docs/add_service_client.md

 ##### 4) Go to Users in the admin panel and choose your new user-service

-##### 5) Go to the permissions section and add groups
+##### 5) Go to the (permissions section -> User permissions) and add Permissions
 ```
-Each group represent a business entity channel/topic.
+Each business entity represent a channel/topic and has
-You can define which business entities your service is authorized
-to publish data
+4 different permissions (add, change, delete, view)

+Example for Customer business entity:
+wayneapp | customer | Can add customer
+wayneapp | customer | Can change customer
+wayneapp | customer | Can delete customer
+wayneapp | customer | Can view customer

+For save and update you need to have both add and change permissions
 ```

 ##### 5) Create a token for your new user-service